xvik/dropwizard-guicey/src/doc/docs/decomposition.md

 ## Bundle vs Module

 When extracting functionality into re-usable module always start with a bundle.
-Guice module, most likely will be required too.
+Guice module, most likely, will be required too.

 Logic should be separated as:

-- *Guice module* is responsible for guice bindings and is not aware of dropwizard.
+- *Guice module* is responsible for guice bindings and should not be aware of dropwizard.
 - *Bundle* works with dropwizard: extract required configuration for creating module and do other registrations.

 That's an ideal case.
 But, for example, if you need to apply some bindings based on configuration only